CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 #### undo

 `previousLists` is a Stack of `ToDoList` objects with a minimum size of 1.
-The `ToDoList` object at the top of the stack is identical to the **main** `ToDoList` object before any operation that mutate the to-do list is performed and after any operation that mutates the task list successfully (without exceptions).
+The `ToDoList` object at the top of the stack is identical to the **main** `ToDoList` object before any operation that mutate the to-do list is performed and after any operation that mutates the task list successfully (i.e. without exceptions).

 This is achieved with the _backupCurrentToDoList_ function which pushes a copy of the **main** `ToDoList` to the stack after any successful changes, such as the marking of multiple tasks.